steudoc/Last-Race/README.md

 ![Cover](./cover.png)

 ## Description
-"Last Race" is a web-based game where players test their memory and luck abilities by guessing the right subway route from start to end station.
-Each leg of the route is affected by a random event.
+**Last Race** is an interactive, web-based strategy and memory game developed for the **Web Applications I** course during my Master's Degree in Computer Engineering at **Politecnico di Torino**.
+Players put their navigation intuition, memory, and luck to the test by guessing the correct subway route from a starting station to their final destination.
+Along each leg of the journey, real-time random events influence the commute, demanding strategic decision-making and route adaptation.

 ## Student: s358440 TALLONE STEFANO